Ahsan Saleem Hayat: Army career

 He was a military brat, coming from a military family.
 Through his parents recommendations, he attended the PAF High School in Sargodha, Punjab.
 Upon graduation, he went on to attend the Pakistan Military Academy (PMA) in the 11th War Course.
 He was given commission as a second lieutenant in the Pakistan Army Armoured Corps in 1968 and actively participated in the Indo-Pakistani War of 1971 on the western fronts.

 As a brigadier, he commanded the elite 3rd Independent Armored Brigade based in Lahore from 1991 to 1993.
-In 1993, he was posted as Deputy Commandant and Chief Instructor of Command and Staff College in Quetta.
-He also served as Director General Planning, at the Chief of Army Staff (COAS) Secretariat.
+In 1993, he was posted as Chief Instructor of Command and Staff College in Quetta.
+He also served as Director General planning, at the Chief of Army Staff (COAS) Secretariat.
 He also served as the Chief Instructor of the Armed Forces War College at the then National Defence University in Islamabad before being promoted to Lieutenant General in December 2000.